-**This article is not meant to provide medical advice.
+**This article on a Singer with SIBO is not meant to provide medical advice.

 Please see your doctor for medical treatment.**